copybar/getting-started/README.md

 		hello
 	```

-	Each time you paste in a Copybar snippet with the id as "hello", then it will show that element's content.
-But, use a new name, like "goodbye", and Copybar creates a new element to edit.
+	Each time you paste in a Copybar snippet with the id as "hello", then it will show this element's content.
+Copybar creates a new element whenever you create a new id.
+Try switching the id from "hello" to "goodbye".

 	*element id's must end with '.js'*